caldane/electron-dungeon-mapp/README.md

-# electron-quick-start
+# electron-dungeon-mapp

-**Clone and run for a quick way to see Electron in action.**
+**A map tool for game masters to make any image into a fog of war image.**

-This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.
+This is an Electron application for game masters to show game maps to their players with fog of war.

 **Use this app along with the [Electron API Demos](https://electronjs.org/#get-started) app for API code examples to help you get started.**